 Marijuana is around kids!
 Some children are trying it by ten years old, and awareness of the plant can begin even earlier (through pop culture or by simply opening a parent’s drawer).
 Other families have been affected by the incarceration of a parent for using the plant, leaving kids with a ferociously skewed view of its legal, moral, and health-related issues.
 We think there is a way to educate children about drugs by satisfying their curiosity but without piquing a desire to try them.

 Does It’s Just a Plant advocate marijuana use for children?

 No. It’s Just a Plant explicitly addresses the potential harm of drug abuse and insists that marijuana is not to be experimented with by children.
 As with books that teach kids about sex, It’s Just a Plant encourages parents to explore the topic and children’s questions about it, all the while reminding them that trying “pot” is an experience for responsible adults.

 Should parents who don’t use marijuana read this book?

 It’s Just a Plant is for all parents.
 The book is not about people who use marijuana or people who abstain (although it contains both); it’s about a plant that most children will encounter in their lives.
 Before they investigate on their own, shouldn't they be prepared?
 We can deter early use and abuse of drugs by opening channels of communication between children and their parents.

 Who made It’s Just a Plant?

-The story is by Ricardo Cortés, the #1 best-selling illustrator of Go the Fuck to Sleep.
-He has also written & illustrated books including I Don’t Want to Blow You Up!, Jury Independence Illustrated, and A Secret History of Coffee, Coca & Cola.
+The story is by Ricardo Cortés, the #1 NYT best-selling illustrator of Go the Fuck to Sleep.
+He has also written & illustrated books including Sea Creatures from the Sky and A Secret History of Coffee, Coca & Cola.